cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 : A serialized OPRF group element.

 server_public_key
-: An encoded public key that will be used for the online authenticated key exchange stage.
+: The server's encoded public key that will be used for the online authenticated key exchange stage.

 ~~~
 struct {